Policy & Legislation

 These are the current bills pending in both the senate and assembly in New Jersey.
 These bill were selected as they impact nursing and or healthcare for citizens in New Jersey.

-- A669 and S1282 “Consumer Access to Health Care Act”; eliminates requirement of joint protocol with physician for advanced practice nurses to precribe medication.
+- A854 and S1961 “Consumer Access to Health Care Act” eliminates requirement of joint protocol with physician for advanced practices nurses to prescribe medication.

-- S103 and A3917 Enters New Jersey in multistate Nurse Licensure Compact.
+- A1583 and S954 enter New Jersey into a multistate Nurse Licensure Compact.

 Find Your Legislator

 It is easy to search for your Legislator.
 You can search by alphabetical list, municipality or legislative district here.